azadesuu/sweets-in-a-van-app/README.md

 ## General info
 Project Requirements:
+Your team has been contracted to design and build web apps for Snacks in a Van, a new startup company operating in Melbourne.
+Snacks in a Van runs a fleet of food trucks that work as popup cafes.

 Stage: Deliverable 2
 After drawing the UI Mockup, we are testing and planning some routes for the web server, testing small features stated in the requirements.